Large cell lung cancer

-It is thought to account for approximately 10% of bronchogenic carcinoma 1.
+It is thought to account for approximately 10% of lung cancers 1.

 Patients present with dyspnea, chronic cough, and hemoptysis.

-Microscopically large cell carcinoma is characterized by large nuclei/nucleoli with a moderate amount of cytoplasm, hence the name large cell carcinoma.
+Microscopically, large cell carcinoma is characterized by large nuclei/nucleoli with a moderate amount of cytoplasm, hence the name.
 This undifferentiated tumor lacks distinctive features of small cell carcinoma, glandular, or squamous differentiation.

 On immunophenotyping, characteristic features include 2:

 CK14 positive in most squamous cell carcinoma (SCC)

 lack of MOC 31 positive in most adenocarcinomas

 positive immunoreactivity to EGFR, PDGFR-alpha and c-kit

 The subtype large cell neuroendocrine carcinoma is now grouped under the pulmonary neuroendocrine tumors since the last WHO review in 2015 5.

 Large cell lung cancer is typically seen as a large peripheral mass of solid attenuation and irregular margin.
 Focal necrosis can be present.
 Other characteristics include rapid growth and early metastasis.